 I would like to wish you every success on your course.
 We are making it available online with our partner College Online, to enable maximum accessibility for busy people.
-Although the course is delivered online, you will enrol with HRUC and assigned a local campus (Harrow, Richmond or Uxbridge) so that you can access optional drop-in support.
+Although the course is delivered entirely online, you will enrol with Uxbridge College, which is part of HRUC, where you can access college facilities once you are enrolled and after the course induction.
 The College will help you to achieve all your learning goals while you are with us, and we will provide you with many resources to support you.
 Your academic tutor will help you to stay on course with your studies and your Student Success Coach will ensure that you attend fully and are able to access any other support you will need.